roboflow/inference/docs/using_inference/inference_pipeline.md

 - `video_frame`: A [VideoFrame object](../../docs/reference/inference/core/interfaces/camera/entities/#inference.core.interfaces.camera.entities.VideoFrame) containing metadata and pixel data from the video frame.

 ### After `v0.9.18`
-Three is no breaking change in `v0.9.18`, but old sinks will not be able to process batches of predictions.
-That's why we changed sink signature to be union of sequential input and batch input

 ```python
 from typing import Union, List, Optional
 from inference.core.interfaces.camera.entities import VideoFrame